 While T-notes are available in increments of $100, they are often sold with a face value of $1,000 or $5,000.
 The 10-year Treasury note is also one of the most closely monitored government bonds.

-The financial experts at The Balance explain that the 10-year Treasury note is used as a benchmark for setting other interest rates.
+The 10-year Treasury note is used as a benchmark for setting other interest rates.
 Lenders often use the yield on the 10-year treasury notes to set fixed interest rates for mortgages.

 Treasury bonds are long-term securities